Community Partners in Business Development

-The Kingsway Merchant's Association has been working since 1983 to support and improve the business vitality in the Kingsway Business District, one of our largest districts.
-The KMA is comprised of member businesses and other concerned residents, who are all working together for the continued support the business community by attracting and retaining businesses and events promotion.
+The Kingsway Merchant's Association (KMA) has been working since 1983 to support and improve the business vitality in the Kingsway Business District, one of the City's largest districts.
+The KMA is comprised of member businesses and other concerned residents, who are all working together for the continued support of the business community by attracting and retaining businesses and promoting events.

 Lafayette Square Business Association

 The Lafayette Square Business Association represents an eclectic mix of small businesses working together to promote healthy local commerce.
-We strive to create an engaging destination for residents and visitors alike in this urban oasis, our beautiful small town in the city.
+They strive to create an engaging destination for residents and visitors alike in this urban oasis.

 Locust Business District

-Incorporated in 1982 as a special tax district, the Locust Business District has expanded its objective to stimulating community morale and facilitating economic growth through the accommodation of emerging commercial markets.
-This area has been revitalized as a viable commercial and institutional core for the City of St. Louis.
+Incorporated in 1982 as a special tax district, the Locust Business District has expanded its objective of stimulating community morale and facilitating economic growth through the accommodation of emerging commercial markets.

 Macklind Business District